coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 ## Size and Magic Items

-When an article of magic clothing or jewelry is discovered, most of the time size shouldn't be an issue.
+When an article of magic clothing or jewelry is discovered, most of the time size shouldn’t be an issue.
 Many magic garments are made to be easily adjustable, or they adjust themselves magically to the wearer.
 Size should not keep characters of various kinds from using magic items.

 There may be rare exceptions, especially with racial specific items.

-**Armor and Weapon Sizes:** Armor and weapons that are found at random have a 30% chance of being Small (01--30), a 60% chance of being Medium (31--90), and a 10% chance of being any other size (91--100).
+**Armor and Weapon Sizes:** Armor and weapons that are found at random have a 30% chance of being Small (01–30), a 60% chance of being Medium (31–90), and a 10% chance of being any other size (91–100).

 ## Magic Items on the Body

 Many magic items need to be donned by a character who wants to employ them or benefit from their abilities.
-It's possible for a creature with a humanoid-shaped body to wear as many as twelve magic items at the same time.
+It’s possible for a creature with a humanoid-shaped body to wear as many as twelve magic items at the same time.
 However, each of those items must be worn on (or over) a particular part of the body.